MrYassinox/flet-components/flet_components/toasts_flexible/README.md

 ## Properties ToastsFlexible
 - `page` *(Page)*: The session start of the page container where the toast will be displayed. a for controls (widgets).
 It represents the user interface page where the toast will be shown.
-- `icon` *(ft.icons, Optional)*: The icon to be displayed on the toast.
-It is an optional argument that allows users to customize the icon shown with the toast message.
+- `icon` *(Union[str, Control], optional)*: The a icon to be displayed or a control custom that will, you can set string it icon or use a named from `flet.icons`.
 Defaults to None.
-- `title` *(Union[str, Control], optional)*: The title of the toast message.
-It can be either a string or a Control object.
-If a Control object is used, the toast's title will be dynamic and update as per the control's value Defaults to None.
+- `title` *(Union[str, Control], optional)*: The a text to be displayed or a control custom that will.
+Defaults to None.
 - `desc` *(Union[str, Control], optional)*: The description or main content of the toast message.
 It can be either a string or a Control object, enabling dynamic content display.
 Defaults to None.
-- `bgcolor_title` *(ft.colors, optional)*: The background color of the toast title.
-This argument allows to customize the background color of the toast title section.
+- `bgcolor_title` *(str, optional)*: The background color of the toast title.
+This allows to customize the background color of the toast title section a color value could be a hex (e.g. #CC0000) or a named color from `flet.colors`.
 Defaults to ft.colors.INVERSE_SURFACE.
-- `bgcolor_desc` *(ft.colors, optional)*: The background color of the toast description.
-This argument allows to customize the background color of the toast description section.
+- `bgcolor_desc` *(str, optional)*: The background color of the toast description.
+This allows to customize the background color of the toast description section a color value could be a hex (e.g. #CC0000) or a named color from `flet.colors`.
 Defaults to ft.colors.ON_INVERSE_SURFACE.
-- `shadow` *(Union[BoxShadow, List[BoxShadow]], optional)*: The shadow customization for the toast. can set the shadow properties, to add a shadow effect to the toast.
-Defaults to None.
 - `no_live_time` *(bool)*: That determines whether to show live time text to the toast.
 If set to True, the toast will not display any time information.
 Defaults to False.
-- `position` *(ToastPosition, optional)*: The position of the toast on the screen.
-It is an optional argument that allows to set the toast's position to one of the predefined positions, such as top-left etc. Defaults to ToastPosition.TOP_RIGHT.
+- `position` *(Position, optional)*: The position of the toast on the screen. that allows to set the toast's position to one of the predefined positions, can set the properties in `Position`.
+Defaults to Position.TOP_LEFT.
+- `position_spacing` *(int, optional)*: The spacing of the toast and page margin.
+Defaults to 40.
-- `actions` *(List[ToastAction], optional)*: A list of action buttons to be added to the toast. can provide a list of `ToastAction` objects to create interactive buttons within the toast.
+- `actions` *(Union[List[ToastAction], List[Control]], optional)*: A list of action buttons to be added to the toast. can provide a list of `ToastAction` objects or a control custom that to create interactive buttons within the toast.
 Defaults to None.
 - `actions_alignment` *(MainAxisAlignment, optional)*: The alignment of the action buttons within the toast.
 It is an optional argument that allows to set the alignment of the buttons, such as start, end, or center.
 - `auto_close` *(Union[int, float], optional)*: The time duration (in seconds) after which the toast will automatically close and disappear.
 If set to None, the toast will not auto-close.
 Defaults to None.
 - `width` *(Union[int, float], optional)*: The width of the toast in pixels.
 If not provided.
 Defaults to 350.
 - `trigger` *(Control, optional)*: An optional control that can be used to trigger the display of the toast.
 If a control with an `on_click` attribute is provided, the toast will be shown when the control is clicked.
 Defaults to None.
+- `animate_duration` *(int, optional)*: The duration of animation in milliseconds to close toast.
+Defaults to 800.
+- `animate_curve` *(AnimationCurve, optional)*: The curve of animation to close toast.
+Defaults to AnimationCurve.DECELERATE.
 - `set_history_title` *(str, optional)*: An optional title to set for the toast's history entry.
 This argument is used if use a control in `"title"`, or want to set a specific title for the history entry.
 Defaults to None.
 - `set_history_desc` *(str, optional)*: An optional description to set for the toast's history entry.
 This argument is used if use a control in `"desc"`, or want to set a specific description for the history entry.
 Defaults to None.
 - `set_history` *(Dict, optional)*: A dictionary to store the history of displayed toasts.
 If provided, the dictionary will be updated with the timestamp, title, description, and time ago when each toast is displayed.
 Defaults to None.